idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

-Luckily for us, someone has written :manpage:`glob(3)` and we can claim uniformity with "everyone else" (noting that many others will be rolling their own variation, standards_, eh?).
+Luckily for us, someone has written :manpage:`glob(3)` and we can claim uniformity with "everyone else" (noting that many others will be rolling their own variation, 1standards_, eh?).
 We could go there but it's certainly not necessary right now.

 Quote Removal